9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 parsing.
 That residual string will be available for future parses.

 Our parsing function has to consume a little bit of its input at a time.
-First, we need to assure ourselves that we\'re really looking at a raw PGM file; then we need to parse the numbers from the remainder of the header; then we consume the bitmap data.
-Here\'s an obvious way to express this, which we will use as a base for later improvements.
+First, we need to assure ourselves that we're really looking at a raw PGM file; then we need to parse the numbers from the remainder of the header; then we consume the bitmap data.
+Here's an obvious way to express this, which we will use as a base for later improvements.

 :::: captioned-content